2e3s/awatcher/README.md

 #### Autostart

-When using the Bundle using `~/.config/autostart` is preferable, which is used by "Autostart" in KDE settings or Gnome Tweaks.
+It is recommended to use `~/.config/autostart` for the bundle.
+This folder is employed by "Autostart" in KDE settings and Gnome Tweaks.
 Systemd may require to sleep for a few seconds (`ExecStartPre=/bin/sleep 5`) in order to wait for the environment.

 ## Supported environments